lucky20511/Algorithms/list-of-questions/question-list.md

 97. Course Schedule II -- It is exactly a problem of topological sorting.

+98. Course Schedule III --

-98. Arithmetic Slices -- Using two pointers but needs to know the timing of updating each status.
+99. Arithmetic Slices -- Using two pointers but needs to know the timing of updating each status.

-99.
+100.